freedomofpress/securedrop-docs/docs/admin/maintenance/update_bios.rst

 Select the USB device and navigate to the file you have downloaded, then hit **Enter**.
 The update will take several minutes--do not interrupt the update or unplug the server during this time.

 Repeat these steps on the *Application Server*.
-These steps are also available `on Intel's website (PDF)`_.

-.. _`on Intel's website (PDF)`: https://www.intel.com/content/dam/support/us/en/documents/mini-pcs/Visual-BIOS-Update-NUC.pdf